-These tips that can help you spend your time better and focus on what's important in your work.
+These tips can help you spend your time better and focus on what's important in your work.
 All tips aren't for everyone.
 What you can and should do always depends on your role and the organization you work in.

 Use MyAnalytics in Outlook